cncf/clomonitor/docs/architecture.md

 ## Web application

-The CloMonitor's user interface is a single page application written in TypeScript using React.
+The CLOMonitor's user interface is a single page application written in TypeScript using React.
 Its source code can be found in the `web` directory.

 ```sh
 web